 We calculated the proportion of phenotypic variance explained by the genotyped SNPs, hSNP2.
 Estimates of hSNP2 vary according to disease prevalence (Supplementary Figure 4).
 With prevalence set at 1 in 100,000 women, hSNP2 was 15% (0.3% on the observed 0-1 scale).

-To examine the potential association of other SNPs not directly genotyped, we used the genotyped SNP data to impute genotype data genome-wide.
-No SNPs outside of the 15q region met genome-wide significance in this analysis (Supplementary Figure 5), while 18 imputed SNPs in the 34kb LD block had P-values for association with LAM similar to rs4544201 and rs2006950 (Table 2).
+To eliminate a potential effect of TSC1/2 genes on S-LAM patients, we checked p-values of SNPs within 1 Mb apart from each gene, and there were 566 and 416 SNPs, respectively.
+With a significance level of 10-4 for these candidiate regions, rs11552431 was significant (P-value = 5.97×10-5).
+We included the genotype of rs11552431 as covariates and performed CLRs for rs4544201 and rs2006950.
+We also included 10 SNPs corresponding 10 lowest P-values as covariates and checked significance of rs4544201 and rs2006950.
+As a result, both rs11552431 and top 10 SNPs did not seem to affect the associations (Supplementary table 3).

 Replication analysis was performed for the two genome-wide significant SNPs, which were genotyped in 196 additional non-Hispanic white (NHW) S-LAM patients and compared with SNP allele frequencies in each of three control datasets: 1) 409 NHW healthy COPDGene females who were not used for discovery analyses; 2) 1,121 Hispanic white females from the MESA dataset [38]; and 3) 225,731 British white females in the UK Biobank dataset [25].
-Similar ORs for association of the minor allele of these SNPs with S-LAM were observed in all three comparisons (Table 1).
+Similar ORs for association of the minor allele of these SNPs with S-LAM were observed in all three comparisons (Table 2).
 Furthermore, we compared the MAFs of the 2 SNPs in LAM patients with those available from 7 other studies (composed of NHW European or USA populations), including all UK Biobank individuals.
-The MAFs of the 2 SNPs in LAM patients were significantly smaller than those reported in every other cohort (Supplemental Table 3).
+The MAFs of the 2 SNPs in LAM patients were significantly smaller than those reported in every other cohort (Supplemental Table 4).

-To attempt to identify the causal SNP(s) among the SNPs with low P-values, we performed PICS analysis for all SNPs in Table 2, and the original two SNPs showing association. rs41374846 had both significant association with LAM, and the largest PICS probability (PPICS=0.65, Supplementary Table 4), making it the candidate causal SNP in this association [22].
+To attempt to identify the causal SNP(s) among the SNPs with low P-values, we performed PICS analysis for all SNPs in Table 1. rs41374846 had both significant association with LAM, and the largest PICS probability (PPICS=0.65, Supplementary Table 5), making it the candidate causal SNP in this association [22].

 We also queried the GTEx database for SNPs in this LD block that might have an eQTL relationship with expression levels of any gene.
 None were identified.